czka/covid_toll_tool/CHARTS.md

-These charts show all-cause mortality compared to COVID-19 mortality for a given country and year, in the context of lockdown stringency, vaccinations count, virus testing, and the country's all-cause mortality in preceding years.
-They are rendered using [covid_toll_tool.py](covid_toll_tool.py) with `--interpolate` switch set on.
+These charts show all-cause mortality compared to COVID-19 mortality for a given country and year, in the context of restrictions stringency, vaccinations count, virus testing, and the country's all-cause mortality in preceding years.
+They were rendered using [covid_toll_tool.py](covid_toll_tool.py) with `--interpolate` switch set on.
 [I]( https://github.com/czka) update them every few days when enough new data are available in [Our World in Data (OWID)]( https://ourworldindata.org/) project's GitHub repository.
 Please see [README.md](README.md) for more details.